lovecrafts/awsadvent/index.md

 What follows is the deep-dive on the solution I ended up writing, a python sidecar to handle the JWT validation and userdata extraction and encapsulated the functionality in a new lua extension for nginx.

-Once/If the nginx lua implementation improves to support ES crypto this should be deprecated in favour of a fully lua based function.
+Once/If the nginx lua implementation improves to support ES crypto this could be deprecated in favour of a fully lua based function.

+The python app runs under gunicorn.
+It needs to be run under python3, as again, python2 doesn't have support for the crypto libraries in use.

+Using a python app does also allow you to expand the features and add group memberships from a LDAP service, for example, as extra headers.

-## Full Implementation
+## Our Implementation

 To follow along you will need: